 The Administrator appoints NAC members to three-year terms, with approximately one-third expiring each year.
 NAC members may apply to serve a consecutive three-year term.

-The Administrator is pleased to include the following individuals on the FEMA National Advisory Council.
-You can read more about the latest advisory members from FEMA News Release from Oct.
-15, 2019.
+The Administrator is pleased to include the following individuals on FEMA National Advisory Council.

 Director, Office of the National Advisory Council